itchio/wharf-spec/algorithms/diff.md

 as those from any files of the `old` version.

-When similar blocks are found, we store positional information (file index within the container, and block offset within the file) that allows copying the block(s) from the old file to the new file (ie. `BLOCK_RANGE` operations).
+When similar blocks are found, we store positional information (file index within the container, and block offset within the file) that allows copying the blocks from the old file to the new file (ie. BLOCK_RANGE operations).

-Similar blocks are found one at a time, but `BLOCK_RANGE` operations on consecutive blocks are combined to produce even smaller patches.
+Similar blocks are found one at a time, but BLOCK_RANGE operations on consecutive blocks are combined to produce even smaller patches.

-When no similar blocks can be found, data from the new files (called `fresh data`) is directly written to the patch, in chunks of at most 4MB (ie. `DATA` operations).
+When no similar blocks can be found, data from the new files (called `fresh data`) is directly written to the patch, in chunks of at most 4MB (ie. DATA operations).

 [rsync]: https://www.samba.org/~tridge/phd_thesis.pdf